andrewha/andrewha/README.md

 #### 🚀 About Me

-Hi, I'm Andrei (Andrew), a **Data Scientist** with a versatile background in engineering and analytics roles.
+Hi, I'm Andrei (Andrew), a **Data Scientist** and **Machine Learning Engineer** with a versatile background in engineering and analytics roles.
 I have applied my expertise across diverse industries, including:

 - 📶Telecommunications: Developed tools for mobile traffic planning, optimization, and prediction.
 - 🖧 Networking: Implemented solutions for software defect classification and syslog clustering.